 With IBM FileNet Content Manager, you can manage all your content from any source.
 The platform leverages AI to deliver deep insights from unstructured content like videos.
 You can also share your content with external users without compromising consistency, organization, or security.
 You can also extract insights from content like invoices, videos and other unstructured documents.

 IBM FileNet Content Manger can be integrated with a CMS, CRM, and other applications in and outside of the IBM product suite.
 This can allow you to create a microsite, keep track of your visitors, and fulfill other business needs.
-But t integrations require you to use coding tools and modern GraphQL APIs and the parts don’t always work great together.
+Keep in mind that integrations require you to use coding tools and modern GraphQL APIs, and those parts don’t always work great together.

 While this solution excels in terms of security, classification, organization, and encryption, it is not easy to use, extend, or upgrade — even for developers with specialized knowledge.